 In case teachers are dealing with a diverse pool of disabilities, they should learn ways in which to communicate with their students.
 One teacher said that she had a student who was dumb and blind.
 It was the duty of the teacher to identify certain learning techniques that were suitable for the child.
 One of them was through touching and speaking.
 This teacher had to be very practical in class.
 When teaching the class about simple words.
 She would have to make tangible objects to represent those words and then she would make the child feel the texture and shape of the object.
 Afterwards, this teacher would repeat the name of the object over and over until the child was able to relate to it.
 In a scenario where a teacher has to deal with children with multiple disabilities, it is their duty to get creative.
 They must work out a teaching procedure that will suit their students and go out of their way to reinforce those ides.

 Teachers need to have a high degree of patience when presented with a diverse class.
 Sometimes, a child may be suffering from emotional disturbances and lacks the ability to concentrate.
 One of the teachers admitted that the first time she dealt with a child having this problem, she felt like simply walking out of class.
 This child kept shouting other students’ names and running from one corner of the classroom to the other.
 It was almost impossible to control him.
 But this teacher realized the child could concentrate only for an hour, afterwards he wanted to do something else.
 It took the teacher a high level of patience and tolerance before she could identify learning patterns of the child.
 Another regular tutor might have dismissed the child claiming that they are unreachable.
 But this was not the case with this particular teacher because she practiced patience.
+On top of that, teachers must also enjoy teaching children with special needs.
+They need to be able to appreciate the small steps they make every day; for example when they can teach a disabled child something that they could not do before.
+They need to encourage those children to pursue more skills after they have learnt a simpler skill.
+For example, during one of the interviews, a teacher was able to train a child with speech impairments how to pronounce the word ‘boy’ because previously it would come out as ‘thoy’.
+She congratulated the child for making that milestone and continuously reminded the child of what great progress she had made.

 Those teachers must also have the ability to tackle paperwork work and incorporate other members of the community.
 One of the teachers in the interview admitted that in the field of special education, there are many more stakeholders than in the normal teaching environment.
 That teacher found that she constantly had to make room for writing community liaison notes, committee notes, progress reports and modifications in the curriculum.
 These were all ways of including members of the community and ways of assessing children’s progress.
 This teacher also admitted that she had to develop a relationship with the rest of the community.
 There were plenty of community service agents who kept attending her sessions.
 There were local politicians who also took an interest in her work.
 Other professions are also involved in sponsorship and provision assistance.
 This teacher realized that those parties were the ones responsible for ensuring that materials and resources to adapt to the diversity in her classroom were provided, they were invaluable partners.
+Teachers in the interviews admitted that it is crucial to make the learning environment as open as possible.
+This means that children should be allowed to explore and discover new things for themselves.
+They realize that children developed physically when given the opportunity to be themselves.
+Those teachers also admitted that special needs children developed social skills only when the environment within the classroom was accommodating.

 Teachers may sometimes be presented with the challenge of teaching children with language disabilities.
 The environment in the US is changing rapidly.
 There are plenty of cases of foreigners entering the country every now and then.
 This depicts that their children will also come from different countries that may not necessarily speak English.
 Children from such backgrounds have very low proficiency in English and may have great difficulty in understanding what their teachers are saying.
 Teachers must therefore identify such children and adapt their teaching practices to accommodate them.
 The problem is worsened by the fact that children with special needs will already have problems understanding the goings on in the class.
 One teacher in the interview admitted that when teaching a child with special needs, who at the same time has problems with English, may prove to be tricky.
-She revealed that she uses knowledge acquired from three crucial areas in the field of education;
+She revealed that she uses knowledge acquired from three crucial areas in the field of education; early childhood education special education bilingual education

 One of the teachers in the interviews admitted that current inclusive education programs do not accommodate all the needs of the special child.
 She admitted that in order to maintain the interests of the child in learning she gave that child presents and gifts every time the child made progress.
 For example, there was a four year old child who had been brought intro the class and had absolutely no toilet training.
 This teacher took it upon herself to make sure that the child learnt the skill.
 After a couple of months, the child was able to ask for assistance whenever she felt the urge to relieve herself.
 Every time she came to the teacher for permission, she was given a sticker or a small toy.
 These ideas were quite useful to the teacher because the child was motivated by the rewards that followed thereafter.